• Skip to primary navigation

 • Prepare 24 squares (4 x 4 inches) of wax or parchment paper.
 You can also use cling wrap.

-• Combine ground meat, garlic paste, salt, black pepper, onion powder, paprika, sugar, and pineapple juice in a bowl.
+• Combine ground meat, garlic paste, salt, black pepper, onion powder, paprika, sugar, and pineapple juice in a mixing bowl.

-• Using your hands, mix them until they are well combined.
+• Using your hands, thoroughly mix them.

-• Place about 2 tablespoons of the mixture on parchment paper.
+• Place about 2 tablespoons of the pork mixture on parchment paper.
 Spread it out to form a log.

 • Press the sides with the back of a spoon or twist the ends if you're using cling wrap.
 Roll it tightly.